NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Defend Mount.md

 **Prerequisites** Cavalier Dedication
 * * *
-**Trigger** An enemy makes an attack roll against your mount while you're riding it.
+**Trigger** An enemy makes a Strike or spell attack against your mount while you're riding it.

 * * *

 You interpose yourself between an attacker and your mount, defending your mount from harm.

-Use your own AC against the triggering attack instead your mount's AC.
+Use your own defense against the triggering attack instead your mount's defense.
 If the triggering attack hits, you take the effects of the attack instead of your mount.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*